arlyon/resume/content/coverletters/amiqus.md

 Coordinating with so many people remotely from different backgrounds and skill levels requires patience and friendliness.

-I am applying for this opportunity due to my Comp.
-Eng. course leaving me with a lot of free time.
+I am applying for this opportunity due to my Soft.Eng. course leaving me with a lot of free time.
 My goals are to learn about the technology and the startup industry as a whole.